grafana/k6-docs/contributors-guide/README.md

 ---
 ```

-### Writing resources

-- [Grafana Writers' Toolkit](https://grafana.com/docs/writers-toolkit/).
-The canonical style guide.
+### Links to help writers

-- [Google developer documentation style guide](https://developers.google.com/style).
-Grafana inherits most of its style guide from Google.
+- k6 follows the style prescribed in the [Grafana Writers' Toolkit](https://grafana.com/docs/writers-toolkit/), which itself inherits most of its rules from the [Google developer documentation style guide](https://developers.google.com/style).

-To organize your pages on the site, Gatsby has a specific way to make paths and organize topics.
+- To organize your pages on the site, Gatsby has a specific way to make paths and organize topics.
 We've also added a number of writing enhancements, like nested tables, tabbed code fences, and collapsible sections.
-- [Gatsby reference](./gatsby-reference).
-To look up how to use Gatsby, make redirects, and use components-
+For all syntax and components you can use, checkout the [Contributor's reference](./gatsby-reference).

-- [Troubleshooting](troubleshooting.md).
-Fixes for common breaks.
+- [Troubleshooting](troubleshooting.md) has fixes for common breaks.

 ## Deploy